alsalafiyyah/alsalafiyyah.github.io/_posts/sects/sufism/2023-07-28-ruling-on-praying-behind-imam-barelvi-sect.md

 Answer:

-If they believe that, then they have gone against ijma‘ (consensus of the Muslims), and if they seek his (ﷺ) help, then that is shirk, so it is not permissible to pray behind them.
+If they believe that, then they have gone against consensus of the Muslims, and if they seek his (ﷺ) help, then that is shirk, so it is not permissible to pray behind them.